Elevated Prolactin / Hyperprolactinemia and Male Infertility

 Management of Drug-Related Elevated Prolactin Levels

 Psychoactive medications are a relatively common cause of elevated prolactin levels because they are dopamine antagonists (that is, they block dopamine receptors).
-Stopping these medications can be difficult in some patients, and therefore one strategy is to bypass the problem by treating the hypogonadism with medications such as clomiphene (see “Management of Low Testosterone,” earlier in this chapter).
+Stopping these medications can be difficult in some patients, and therefore one strategy is to bypass the problem by treating the hypogonadism with medications such as SERMs (see “Management of Low Testosterone,” earlier in this chapter).
 If that does not have the desired effect, then a man can work with his psychiatrist or primary care physician to switch to psychoactive medications with a lower dopamine antagonist potency.
 If changing medications does not work, one possibility is cautious administration of a dopamine agonist (see below) under close supervision by the primary care physician or psychiatrist.
 It must be noted, however, that not all patients will normalize their prolactin with this strategy, and the use of the dopamine agonist can exacerbate the patient’s underlying medical or psychological problems.

 Medical Treatment of Hyperprolactinemia in Male Infertility

 Dopamine agonists are a class of drugs that inhibit prolactin secretion.
 These medications can normalize blood prolactin levels and cause tumors to regress, typically over the course of several months.
 Improvements in semen parameters can often be seen within six months.
-However, a significant percent of men will continue to have low testosterone levels despite therapy and may require other treatments for hypogonadism, such as clomiphene.
+However, a significant percent of men will continue to have low testosterone levels despite therapy and may require other treatments for hypogonadism, such as SERMs.

 Bromocriptine was the dopamine agonist of choice before cabergoline was available.
 The typical dosage of bromocriptine is 5–10 mg by mouth daily.
 Potential side effects include nausea, dizziness, hypertension, and headaches.